loncark/DesignerAppFrontend/README.md

 4. EXPECT YOUR BUTTON ICONS TO BE STUCK TO THE BUTTON LABEL WITH CSS * {margin: 0px;}
 5. Some components are named differently in different primevue versions (calendar -> datepicker, dropdown -> select)
+6. Dropdowns can take simple arrays, not necessarily arrays of objects with the optionLabel gymnastics